jeannieshe/mlhc-masld/README.md

 To train the models, run the Jupyter notebook with the name of that model.
 Each of these Jupyter notebooks includes code for evaluating the model output as well.

-Finally, for interpretations, rum the notebooks in the interpret folder.
+Finally, for interpretations, run the notebooks in the interpret folder.